ek0ms/js-nebula-practice/README.md

 [![Build Status](https://travis-ci.org/rmurphey/js-assessment.svg?branch=master)](https://travis-ci.org/rmurphey/js-assessment)

+# Purpose

+This assessment is used as extra practice and to get more comfortable with JavaScript workings, syntax, and functions.

 # A test-driven JS assessment

 This repo includes a set of tests that can be used to assess the skills of